matt-alegrado/imagined-vs-real-motor-imagery/README.md

-# Classifying Real versus Imagined Motor Imagery
+# Motor Imagery EEG Classification for Neural Interfaces
 Our project aims to classify EEG signals from the [EEG Motor Movement/Imagery Dataset](https://www.physionet.org/content/eegmmidb/1.0.0/) to distinguish between real and imagined motor movements.
 This research has potential applications in controlling prosthetic limbs, where users with motor impairments could use motor imagery-based BCIs to generate movement commands, enabling hands-free control of robotic prosthetics through brain activity alone.

 ## Introduction